BrenoBevilacqua/TaskTracker/README.md

    * php task-cli.php mark-todo 1 -> Will change the status of a task to "todo" through it's ID;

-   * php task-cli.php mark-in-progress 1 -> Will change the status of a task to "in-progress" through it's ID;
+   * php task-cli.php mark-in-progress 1 -> Will change the status of a task to "in-progress" through it's ID

    * php task-cli.php list -> Will list all the tasks stored in the JSON file;